Sopheanith3/CodePath-Web102/week2-project2/README.md

 ## Notes

-Describe any challenges encountered while building the app, I struggle with ensuring the grid and the container box of the card, which I mean I lack of css skills.
+Describe any challenges encountered while building the app. .

+Thorught out the challenges working on the project 2, I struggle with ensuring the grid and the container box of the card, which I mean I lack of css skills.
 Especailly on the card flip animation I want to be flip and I needed to be do some research on how to do it.
-Working with CSS is not something easy I need more practice on it more.
+Working with CSS is not something easy I need more practice on it more

-Thorught out the challenges working on the project 2,

 ## License